Mari-Lotta/MITx_ML_with_Python/Project1_sentiment_analysis_project/README.md

-# MITx_ML_with_Python

-## Description

-This project is a for MITx 6.86x Machine Learning with Python-From Linear Models to Deep Learning course projects amd additional notes.

-## Projects

-### Project 1 - Sentiment analysis project
+# Project 1 - Sentiment analysis project

 The goal of this project is to design a classifier to use for sentiment analysis of product reviews.
 Our training set consists of reviews written by Amazon customers for various food products.
 The reviews, originally given on a 5 point scale, have been adjusted to a +1 or -1 scale, representing a positive or negative review, respectively.